(as of December 2018)

 9.7 Zyber Limited may include a statement of credit together with a link to Zyber Limited’s website on each page of the Website in an unobtrusive position.
 The Customer will retain any such credit and link in any adapted version of the Website, and the Customer will (and will only) remove any such credit and link from the Website at Zyber Limited’s request.

 9.8 The Customer grants to Zyber Limited a non-exclusive worldwide licence, under the Intellectual Property Rights in the Website, to use the Website for the purpose of marketing Zyber Limited’s services to third parties.
+This includes, but is not limited to, displaying the Zyber logo, a message indicating that Zyber created the website, and a hyperlink to Zyber’s home page.

 10.1 The Customer warrants to Zyber Limited that it has the legal right and authority to enter into and perform its obligations under the Agreement.